jonmumm/actor-kit/README.md

 }
 ```

-This comprehensive example demonstrates how to set up and use Actor Kit in a Next.js application with Cloudflare Workers, including:
+This example demonstrates how to set up and use Actor Kit in a Next.js application with Cloudflare Workers, including:

 1. Defining event schemas and types
 2. Creating the state machine with proper typing